Track Client Metrics

 - What clients have assets managed by another institution (held away) I can turn into opportunities?

 Reports and dashboards can answer these questions.
-A report is a list of records that meet criteria you define.
+A report is a list of records that meet the criteria you define.
 The list can be displayed as rows and columns or in a visual chart.
 An example report is Conversion Percentage of Referrals Made.
 This report answers specific questions like, What percentage of my referrals convert to opportunities?
 To view reports, select Reports from the navigation bar.

 Dashboards display data in graphical components arranged in, well, dashboards.
 Dashboard components are built out of reports and provide a quick look at many key metrics and trends.
 You can use several reports in a single dashboard.
 For example, create a dashboard to display several reports with a common theme, like referral performance.

 Let’s look at Kotori’s dashboards in Analytics Studio to get a better idea of how they work.
 Here’s what she does to view one of her dashboards.